Geometrical sets with forbidden configurations: Configurations on the sphere

 \subsection{From the sphere to spherical caps}

-We must now tackle the problem of obtaining a relationship between the independence density $\m_{S^d}(P)$ of a given configuration $P \subset S^d$ and its spherical cap version $\m_{\Scap(x, \rho)}(P)$, as this will be needed later.
+We must now tackle the problem of obtaining a relationship between the independence density $\m_{\S^d}(P)$ of a given configuration $P \subset \S^d$ and its spherical cap version $\m_{\Scap(x, \rho)}(P)$, as this will be needed later.

-In the Euclidean setting this was very easy to do (see Lemma~\ref{lem:bounds_space}), using the fact that we can tessellate $\mathbb{R}^d$ with cubes $Q(x, R)$ of any given side length $R > 0$.
-This is no longer the case in the spherical setting, as it is impossible to completely cover $S^d$ using non-overlapping spherical caps of some given radius; in fact, this cannot be done even approximately if we require the radii of the spherical caps to be the same (as we did with the side length of the cubes in $\mathbb{R}^d$).
+In the Euclidean setting this was very easy to do (see Lemma~\ref{lem:bounds_space}), using the fact that we can tessellate $\R^d$ with cubes $Q(x, R)$ of any given side length $R > 0$.
+This is no longer the case in the spherical setting, as it is impossible to completely cover $\S^d$ using non-overlapping spherical caps of some given radius; in fact, this cannot be done even approximately if we require the radii of the spherical caps to be the same (as we did with the side length of the cubes in $\R^d$).

-We will then need to use a much weaker `almost-covering' result, saying that we can cover almost all of the sphere by using finitely many non-overlapping spherical caps of different radii.
-For technical reasons we will also want these radii to be arbitrarily small.
+We will then need to use a much weaker `almost-covering' result, saying that we can cover almost all of the sphere by using finitely many non-overlapping spherical caps with possibly different radii.
+Such a collection of disjoint spherical caps is called a \emph{cap packing}.
+For technical reasons, we will also want the radii of the caps in this packing to be arbitrarily small.

 \begin{lem} For every $\varepsilon > 0$ there is a finite cap packing